contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ##### Debug Mode

+ * A new Debug Mode options panel has been added, letting you set a few options for Debug Mode's display and behaviour.
+These options are saved in browser localStorage in a story-specific slot, so they should persist across debugging sessions for your story.
  * The new Debug Mode options panel also lets you toggle a new feature that turns the entire panel transparent when the mouse cursor isn't hovering on it, letting you see the whole page better.
  * Added an "expression replay" feature to Debug Mode.
 When you use Debug View, special 🔍 icons will appear on variables and macro calls in the passage.
 Clicking those will produce a dialog showing a step-by-step view of how the macro call's code was interpreted by Harlowe.
  * Variable panel values have more detailed descriptions - for instance, `(a:)` is called "an empty array", and `(a: "Weather the storm", "Search for shelter")` is called "an array (with the string "Weather the storm", and 1 other item)" instead of both being just "an array".